Empyrean Challenge: Gameplay

-Empyrean Challenge players vied for control of 100 star systems, each containing as many as 10 planets.
+Empyrean Challenge players competed for control of 100 different star systems, with each star system consisting of up to 10 planets.
 The playing area was cube-shaped with sides 30 light-years in length.
 Within the cluster of systems were ten inhabited planets, each with fifteen player nations for a total of 150 players per game.
 Each of the fifteen nations on a planet comprised one of the ten races in the cluster.
 Players were required to employ diplomacy or combat with these adjacent nations, with diplomacy and cooperation in technology research as critical factors.
 Planets, populations, production factors, military units, and other elements of gameplay had various classifications or types for players to manage.

 Players were required to overcome various challenges, such as economic issues and war, before developing technology to explore and colonize other star systems.
 Controlling about 5 of 15 colonies set the conditions for interstellar expansion.
 Movement between star systems was limited by technology levels—higher technology levels allowed moving more light years per turn as well as increasing the possibility of a non-catastrophic hyperjump attempt.
 Due to the high expense of maintaining fleets, interstellar combat was rare, but consequential.

 Players could assume one of three roles.
 The standard position was a Ruler of a nation.
 Regents, who paid less, typically assumed control of colonies or ships from Rulers whose position had expanded.
 Independents, who paid lower per-turn fees, assumed control of weaker positions after a player dropout or colony revolt, for example.
 Significant detailed work was required in all aspects of the game, including the design of ships and colonies, production and technology decisions, and others.
 Reviewer Martin Clark called the level of detail in the game "quite staggering".